niklasf/python-chess/docs/pgn.rst

     .. py:attribute:: headers

         A mapping of headers.
-By default, the following 7 headers are provided:
+By default, the following 7 headers are provided (Seven Tag Roster):

         >>> import chess.pgn
         >>>